Skip to Site HeaderSkip to Main ContentSkip to Footer

 Drawing from nearly two decades of clinical experience and her own journey navigating chemically induced menopause during cancer treatment, she explains why so many women feel blindsided by sleep disruption, anxiety, pelvic symptoms, and sudden shifts in resilience.

 With over 1.3 million women entering menopause each year in the United States, and an estimated 1.3 billion women worldwide expected to be in perimenopause or beyond by 2030.
+Understanding menopause-related sleep disturbance is no longer optional—it is essential.

 This article explores why sleep problems emerge during hormonal transition.